AbdelrahmanElsherif/look-based-media-player/README.md

 Press Face Detection button to enable Face Detection and Drowsiness feature Webcam feed window will be shown

--On entering a wrong file format or no file at all, file error window will pop up
+- On entering a wrong file format or no file at all, file error window will pop up
 ![alt text](https://github.com/AbdelrahmanElsherif/look-based-media-player/blob/master/Media_Player/Screenshot%20(181).png?raw=true)